ZengineHQ/developers/js-api/tutorials/building-a-chat-plugin.md

 ## Get API data

  The first thing you need to do is get some data from the API.
-Using the Data factory, we can get the currently logged-in user, metadata about this plugin (namely firebase authentication info), and the members of the workspace.
+Using the Data factory, we can get the currently logged-in user, metadata about this plugin (namely Firebase authentication info), and the members of the workspace.

 {% highlight js %}